AverageLehi/CourseMate/README.md

 ## 💡 Project Overview

 **CourseMate** is a lightweight, student-centered application designed to help learners organize their academic materials and apply proven learning strategies.
-By integrating flexible, evidence-based study templates with a simple course management system, CourseMate transforms a basic digital notebook into a powerful thinking tool.
-It is built to be a practical and adaptable companion for students across both technical and non-technical disciplines.
+By integrating flexible, evidence-based [...]

 ---

 ## ✨ Features

 * **Course Management:** Keep your educational materials neatly organized by creating dedicated folders for each course or module.
-Add tasks, assignments, and readings, and track their completion status to stay on top of your workload.
+Add tasks, assignments, and readings, and track their completion stat[...]
 * **Note-taking Module:** Write, edit, and organize notes under each course.
 The application supports various templates to guide your note-taking process.
 * **Templates for Non-Technical Courses:**
     * **Cornell Notes:** A powerful method for active review and retention.